Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \subsection{Physical regimes}

 Having introduced what `strong' electromagnetic fields are, and where they may be found, we now consider the various phenomena that they induce, and how these phenomena permit classification of different physical regimes.
 We focus in particular on high-intensity lasers, as progress in their development has opened up new experimental opportunities to reach regimes where radiation reaction and QED effects play a significant role in particle dynamics (see \cref{sec:Experiments}).
 The parameter space shown in \cref{fig:Map} is that of the classical and quantum nonlinearity parameters $a_0$ [\cref{eq:a0}] and $\chi$ [\cref{eq:Chi,eq:ChiGamma}], which provide Lorentz-invariant proxies for the field amplitude and particle energy.
 The importance of a given process is quantified by comparing its characteristic length scale with the characteristic length scale of the external field, which is the laser wavelength $\lambda = 2 \pi c / \omega_0$ (for frequency $\omega_0$).
-As most high-power lasers operate at near-infrared or optical wavelengths (see \cref{fig:LaserHR}), we set this to a nominal value of $\lambda = 1~\micron$.
+As most high-power lasers operate at near-infrared or optical wavelengths (see \cref{fig:LaserHR}), we set this to a nominal value of $\lambda = 1~\micron$. {Scalings for the lengths introduced in this section are given in \cref{tbl:Scalings}.}

 The nature of radiative energy losses can be characterized by two length scales: one classical, the other quantum.
 The \emph{depletion length} $L_d$ is the distance over which an electron, accelerated by a strong electromagnetic field, radiates away energy equal to its own kinetic energy: